kkabell/frames/README.md

 * `frameCount`: The number of keyframes the plugin should load and cycle through. *Default: 6*.
 * `interval`: The time in milliseconds that each frame should be shown before moving on to the next. *Default: 1500*.
-* `hoverElement`: Defines a selector for an element that is placed on top of the actual thumbnail and hence should fire the mouseenter / mouseleave events. *Default: undefined*
+* `hoverElement`: Defines a selector for an element that is placed on top of the actual thumbnail and hence should fire the mouseenter / mouseleave events. **NOTE: the specified element must have the same direct parent element as the thumbnail's `img` element**. *Default: undefined*.

 The options are passed to the `frames()` function as an object.
 So if I wanted to have frames.js cycle through 8 keyframes, each shown in 1 second and triggered by hovering over an element with the class "playicon", I would activate frames.js using the following:

     jQuery(".view-item").frames({
         frameCount: 8,
         interval: 1000,
         hoverElement: ".playicon"
     });